another2020githubuser/thepyphone/README.md

 ## About Me
 I am a solo founder, a 25 year veteran of the software industry and a passionate digital privacy advocate. <br />
 I use Linux exclusively.
 I do not use Windows or OSX.
+I like desktop computers.
+I do not own a mobile phone.

 ## Intended Audience
 I want this to be used by ethical software professionals with Raspberry Pi, Linux, Bash and Python 3 experience. <br />